Oakland Raiders: 1960–1962: Early years

-Al Davis (1963–1965)
+1963–1966

 After the 1962 season, Valley hired Al Davis, a former assistant coach of the San Diego Chargers, as head coach and general manager.
 At 33, he was the youngest person in over 30 years to hold the position of head coach, and the youngest person ever to hold the position of general manager, in professional football.
 Davis immediately changed the team colors to silver and black, and began to implement what he termed the "vertical game", an aggressive offensive strategy based on the West Coast offense developed by Chargers head coach Sid Gillman.
 Under Davis, the Raiders improved to 10-4, and he was named the AFL's Coach of the Year in 1963.
 Though the team slipped to 5-7-2 in 1964, it rebounded to an 8-5-1 record in 1965.
 He also initiated the use of team slogans such as "Pride and Poise", "Commitment to Excellence", and "Just Win, Baby"—all of which are registered trademarks.